holidayextras/holidayextras.github.com/_posts/2016-02-12-my-experince-of-becoming-a-tester.md

 ## Introduction

-Before starting Holiday Extras in 2013 as an Insurance Call Centre Agent, I had never even heard of Software testing before.
+Before starting Holiday Extras in 2013 as an Insurance Call Centre Agent, I had never heard of Software testing before.

-Starting Holiday Extras was a bit of a whirlwind, juggling between learning the phone system, getting used to the HX culture and as for working on apple macs, well, it was a brand new learning curve.
+Starting Holiday Extras was a bit of a whirlwind, juggling between learning the phone system, getting used to the HX culture and as for working on Apple Macs, well, it was a brand new learning curve.

 ‘Georgia, can you go upstairs please’?